-Products in this category must provide a test report from an independent laboratory, following the rules defined by Refashion.
+Products in this category must provide a test report by an independent laboratory, according to the rules defined for the product by the Quality and CSR teams.

 The ETAM Group has set up a framework of policies for suppliers.
 This document is not intended to reiterate the rules available and updated on the ETAM suppliers' Portal, but we wish to provide a general reminder.